 The outermost layer of the eye, the cornea, is highly sensitive.
 It receives nourishment from tears and the aqueous humor; in order to refract light, the cornea must remain transparent and cloud-free.
 Scarring of the cornea caused by a wide variety of infectious and inflammatory diseases leads to severe vision loss and blindness.
+Give sight now to support our programs that help those with corneal blindness see again.

 According to the World Health Organization, blindness of the cornea is the 4th leading cause of blindness globally (5.1%), and is one of the major causes of visual deficiency after cataract, glaucoma, and age-related macular degeneration.